xeylou/testade.xeylou.fr/content/posts/ssh-cheat-sheet/index.md

 ## introduction

-here i expose my uses of ssh & some advanced notions about it
+here i expose my usages of ssh & some advanced notions about it

 <!-- https://www.ssh.com/academy/ssh/openssh#what-is-openssh? -->
 i'll speak about the ssh protocol as the openssh implementation